brather1ng/RePoE/README.md

   * Clone RePoE and go into its folder
   * install: `pip install -e .`

-You can now access the data using `from RePoE import mods, characters` which yields functions which return json files `mods_json = mods()`.
+You can now access the data using `from RePoE import mods, characters` which yields functions which return json dicts `mods_json = mods()`.

 To update the data, use `RePoE.run_parser()`.